Emergency department: Critical conditions handled

-[Sudden] Cardiac Arrest
+Cardiac arrest

 Cardiac arrest is a sudden (in most cases, unexpected) loss of heart function, breathing, and consciousness.
 This emergency usually results from an electrical disturbance in the heart that disrupts its pumping action, stopping blood flow to the rest of the body.
 It is different from a heart attack, where blood flow to a part of the heart is blocked.
 Cardiac arrest may occur in the ED/A&E or a patient may be transported by ambulance to the emergency department already in this state.
 Treatment is basic life support, Automated External Defibrillator (AED), and advanced life support as taught in advanced life support and advanced cardiac life support courses.
 Cardiac arrest is not a condition that can be self-diagnosed.
 It requires immediate medical attention and diagnosis by a healthcare professional.

-Heart Attack
+Heart attack

 Patients arriving at the emergency department with a myocardial infarction (heart attack) are likely to be triaged to the resuscitation area.
 They will receive oxygen and monitoring and have an early ECG; aspirin will be given if not contraindicated or not already administered by the ambulance team; morphine or diamorphine will be given for pain; sub lingual (under the tongue) or buccal (between cheek and upper gum) glyceryl trinitrate (nitroglycerin) (GTN or NTG) will be given, unless contraindicated by the presence of other drugs.

 An ECG that reveals ST segment elevation suggests complete blockage of one of the main coronary arteries.
 These patients require immediate reperfusion (re-opening) of the occluded vessel.
 This can be achieved in two ways: thrombolysis (clot-busting medication) or percutaneous transluminal coronary angioplasty (PTCA).
 Both of these are effective in reducing significantly the mortality of myocardial infarction.
 Many centers are now moving to the use of PTCA as it is somewhat more effective than thrombolysis if it can be administered early.
 This may involve transfer to a nearby facility with facilities for angioplasty.